AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 >title="Create test profiles"
 >abstract="Test profiles are additional recipients which let you preview and test the personalization and rendering before sending your messages.
 You can select a test profile when previewing a message content, and send proofs to the test profiles to control and validate your message content and settings."

-Test profiles are used to send proofs, and validate your message content and settings.
-These profiles are additional recipients which let you preview and test the personalization and rendering before sending your messages.
-You can select a test profile when previewing a message content, and send proofs to the test profiles to control and validate your message content and settings.
+Test profiles are used to send proofs and validate your message content and settings.
+These profiles are additional recipients that let you preview and test the personalization and rendering before sending your messages.
+You can select a test profile when previewing a message content and send proofs to the test profiles to control and validate your message content and settings.

 ➡️ [Discover this feature in video](#video)